-Consistent with a Biblical worldview and significant to meaningful and enduring academic and socially balanced learning, school-wide discipline matters shall be thoughtfully addressed using "Love and Logic" beliefs and principles, which include the following:
+Consistent with a Biblical worldview and significant to meaningful and enduring academic and socially balanced learning, employees will use "Love and Logic" as principles and guidelines for student interactions, student disagreements, and deescalation matters which include the following:

-• Adults are responsible for setting limits in the school, in a respectful and empathetic way.

-- Mistakes are wonderful opportunities for important learning. - Children and adults work and learn best in a place where they feel physically and emotionally safe. - Children need practice in problem solving if they are to develop powerful problem-solving skills for life. - Practicing habits of respectful behavior toward others is a valuable habit for life. - Practicing setting appropriate limits on how you allow others to treat you is a valuable habit for life. - Strength is developed when struggling toward a meaningful goal. - People have different learning needs, strengths, and goals.
-These differences deserve our respect. - Self-efficacy is developed by thousands of experiences of giving sincere effort and achieving success. - The paths toward greatness are followed because of a deep, intrinsic desire. - Our goal in school is to create confident, purposeful, lifelong learners who find pleasure in meaningful effort. - Relationships and trust are the foundation of a learning community. - Great teachers weave the elements of great learning into a caring classroom, avoid coercive behavior, and carefully train themselves to adjust their own responses to help students be successful. - Great teachers see the miracle in every child, find the strengths in every person, and expect great things from everyone they teach.
+- Adults are responsible for setting limits in the school, in a respectful and empathetic way. - Mistakes are wonderful opportunities for important learning. - Children need practice in problem solving if they are to develop powerful problem-solving skills for life. - Practicing habits of respectful behavior toward others is a valuable habit for life. - Relationships and trust are the foundation of a learning community. - Great school employees weave the elements of great learning into a caring classroom, avoid coercive behavior, and carefully train themselves to adjust their own responses to help students be successful. - Great teachers see the miracle in every child, find the strengths in every person, and expect great things from everyone they teach.